olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 | `--tasks_per_rs` | `-a`         | Number of tasks per resource set          |

 <br>
-There are a couple other flags we'll cover as well, but for now, let's just move forward with these.
+There is another flag we'll cover as well, but for now, let's just move forward with these.

 ## Hello_jsrun